James4Ever0/notes/opennlp, fastai and other machine learning platforms.md

 ## [dl4j]()

-found on [mannings article about search engine suggestions](). in this example it is used with lucene, which has
+found on [mannings article about search engine suggestions](). in this example it is used with lucene, which has image retrieval (LIRE) capability.

 deep learning library for java